 Homes are offered primarily to those with a homeless background, to those who have lost their credit rating, or to those who have otherwise become displaced from the rental housing market.

 The application process can progress very quickly if a suitable apartment becomes free at the right time.
 Unfortunately we are unable to promise accommodation to every applicant as there is often far more demand for apartments than there is supply.

 Affordable M2-Kodit offers homes from cities

 M2-Kodit, owned by the Y-Foundation, rents out apartments directly to those who are looking for a home and meet the tenant selection criteria.
-M2-Kodit offers affordable rental homes mostly in Finnish cities and towns.
+M2-Kodit offers affordable rental homes in Finnish cities and towns.

 The tenant selection is based on social relevance and financial need.
 These are evaluated based on the applicant household’s need for a flat, their assets and income.